 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.
-An annual audit was carried out to ensure that X-ray equipment was working properly.

 We saw evidence that the dentists justified, graded and reported on the radiographs they took.
 The practice carried out radiography audits every six months following current guidance and legislation.
 The results from these audits were shared with relevant staff and reviewed where any areas for improvement were identified.
 The results from the most recent audits showed that the quality of radiography images were in line with guidance and the reason and findings from radiographs were recorded within the patients dental care record.